V0XNIHILI/autolightning/README.md

 # autolightning

-## Main idea

-My goal here is to achieve zero-code, pure from-configuration-only training of PyTorch models using PyTorch Lightning.
+The goal of this project is to achieve zero-code, from-configuration-only training of PyTorch models using PyTorch Lightning.
 This is achieved by using a configuration dictionary that specifies the model, the dataset, the data loaders, etc. The configuration is then used to build all required objects.
 Currently, this leads to an average lines-of-code reduction of 15% compared to a standard PyTorch Lightning, while improving customizability + reproducibility and maintaining the same flexibility as the original code.

 ## Example usage